 - For Other Databases (ODBC) connector, the class name is "genericodbc".

 If an existing workbook or data source file has an enabled customization section already, Tableau uses only the customizations it defines and not any defined in the TDC file.

 For more information, see Using a TDC File with Tableau Server(Link opens in a new window) in Tableau Knowledge Base.

-Important: Tableau does not test or support TDC files.
+Important: Tableau doesn’t test or support TDC files.
 These files should be used as a tool to explore or occasionally address issues with your data connection.
-Creating and maintaining TDC files requires careful manual editing, and there is no support for sharing these files.
+Creating and maintaining TDC files requires careful manual editing, and there’s no support for sharing these files.

 Structure of a TDC file

 <connection-customization class=DSCLASS enabled='true' version='10.0'> <vendor name=VENDOR /> <driver name=DRIVER /> <customizations> <customization name='CAP_FAST_METADATA' value='yes'/> ... </customizations> </connection-customization>